 3. Residents are responsible for advising their visitors where to park in the neighborhood.
 Visitors should park in your driveway, your assigned space, or parking specifically designated for VISITORS or not otherwise assigned.

 Sidewalks.
-No parking on the sidewalks, either parallel to the curb or overhanging a driveway!
+No parking ON the sidewalks, either up over the curb or overhanging a driveway - see photos!
 The sidewalk starts at the seam where the curb ends.
 This is a violation of Maryland and Anne Arundel law as well as River Oaks By-Laws and Parking Policies.
 Sidewalk parking causes unnecessary wear and tear on the sidewalks which are not reinforced like driveways, makes it difficult or impossible for people to walk safely, and creates an unsightly appearance in the neighborhood.
 This is a violation of the By-Laws, Section 3 (j) which states, "No motorized vehicle may be used or maintained on the yard or sidewalks of any Unit..."
 Furthermore, this is a violation of Anne Arundel County Code, Title 12, Article 3, Section 102, as well as MD Code Section 21-1003 (c).

 § 21-1003.
 Stopping, standing, or parking prohibited in specified places.